-Proteus has been the service provider in East Fresno County for over 25 years and has provided services in Fresno County for more than 40 years.
+Proteus has provided services in Fresno County for more than 40 years.
 Our success is mainly attributed to our experienced staff and long-standing partnerships.
-Proteus has established strong working relationships with the local high schools, community colleges, workforce and other community service providers such as Orange Cove Community Center and Parlier's Youth Centers of America.
+Proteus has established strong working relationships with the local high schools, community colleges, workforce and other community service providers.
 We currently have Memorandum of Understandings with many of these partners for space and sharing of resources, which allows staff to better serve youth.
 We also have an established signed agreement with FRWDB and its partners to coordinate WIOA services in Fresno County.